apache/flink/docs/dev/stream/python.md

 under the License.
 -->

+*Note: This API is based on Jython, which is not a full Python replacement and may restrict the libraries you are able to use with your application (see below for more information).*

 Analysis streaming programs in Flink are regular programs that implement transformations on streaming data sets (e.g., filtering, mapping, joining, grouping).
 The streaming data sets are initially created from certain sources (e.g., by reading files, or from collections).